highsmithcodes/dev-tutorials/public/posts/post2.md

 Once you have signed up, head over to your dashboard and select __Add new site__ > __Import an existing project__

-You should then see a prompt to connect to your Git Provider, if you don't see your repository, click on the __Configure the Netlify app on Github__ scroll to the bottom and choose the rpository access that makes the most sense for you.
+You should then see a prompt to connect to your Git Provider, if you don't see your repository, click on the __Configure the Netlify app on Github__ scroll to the bottom and choose the repository access that makes the most sense for you.
 For me I prefer selecting individual repositiories as opposed to permitting all repositories.

 The next prompt you should see is for Site settings and this page should mostly be autofilled.
 For the most part I leave these settings alone, but I do make my __Build command__: npm run build, leave the __Base directory__ unset and add make sure my __branch to deploy__ is pointing to the right branch(main or master).